mage-io/docs/docs/Editor/Components/Orchestrator.md

 ```

 ## Further Read
 The orchestrator component is by far one of the most versatile component since it allows asynchoronous messaging to various middlewares and data sources.
-Additionally, every orchestrator is also treated as a data source in mage, and therefore it can be stacked together in order to create a clean, modular architecture.
+Additionally, every orchestrator is also treated as a data source in Amyst, and therefore it can be stacked together in order to create a clean, modular architecture.

-To understand how other data components and middlewares work, visit their respective documentation and try them on mage UI.
+To understand how other data components and middlewares work, visit their respective documentation and try them on Amyst UI.